 The applicant's staff plan template (see Attachment E) provided by DBH is required.
 The staffing plan should describe staff duties, qualifications, and the percent of time to be spent on project activities, and whether the time will be charged to the grant.
 The plan should clearly indicate which staff positions will need to be hired.
 Staff CVs, resumes, and position descriptions shall be submitted and will not count towards the page limit.
-Staffing should include, at a minimum, the program director responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for data collection, quality and reporting.
+Staffing should include, at a minimum, a senior staff person responsible for the oversight and day-to-day management of the proposed program; staff responsible for service delivery; staff responsible for monitoring programmatic activities and use of funds; and staff responsible for GPRA data collection, quality, and reporting.
+The individual who will be responsible for GPRA data collection should be specified.
+Staff will need to be involved in direct care in order to charge the grant for direct services.
+If not, they should be charged under the 10% allowable administrative costs.